Frequently Asked Questions

 6. Where do I get an application and when is it due?

-You can obtain an application in Microsoft Word format in the Application Process section.
+You can view the requirements and start your application process online.
 Applications are accepted on a continuous basis.
-Unless otherwise noted, they are usually due in January for the class beginning in May and in August for the class beginning in December.
+Unless otherwise noted, they are usually due in February for the class beginning in May and in August for the class beginning in December.

 7. Where are the sessions held?

-All sessions are held in San Diego, California.
+All sessions are held in Del Mar, California.

 Article Submission Questions